badlydrawnrob/anki/source/docs/professional/index.md

 > This is simple! `npm run pandoc` and you're done!

+The `/data/*` files are a helpful way to quickly write your Anki cards.
+You can compile them into HTML and use that to add to the card's fields.
+They're well `<!-- commented -->` so you'll know what to do with each field.
+Make sure you've read each card's documentation (linked to in the navigation above) before you use these `data-` files.
+They'll make more sense after.

 Each `data/data-*` file will be updated when you run this command.
 There's also a special `data-code.md` and `data-code.html` file that's helpful for `code block`s to compile.
 This can convert from `.md -> .html` and back again.